 Outcomes of severe traumatic brain injury at time of discharge from tertiary academic hospitals in Bloemfontein

-Despite being a major public health concern, limited data are available regarding survival rates and the requirement for post-hospitalisation support of patients with traumatic brain injury (TBI) in South Africa.
+Background.
+Despite the condition being a major public health concern, limited data are available regarding survival rates and the requirement for post-hospitalisation support of patients with traumatic brain injury (TBI) in South Africa (SA).

-To describe the clinical profile and in-hospital outcome of patients with TBI at intensive care units (ICUs) of tertiary referral hospitals in the Free State Province, South Africa, between 2013 and 2017, and determine the need for further rehabilitation at the time of discharge from hospital.
+Objectives.
+To describe the clinical profile and in-hospital outcomes of patients with TBI at intensive care units (ICUs) of tertiary referral hospitals in the Free State Province, SA, between 2013 and 2017.

-The 138 patients included in the final data analysis had a median age of 30.5 years (range 13–70 years), with a male predominance of 82.6%.
-The median length of stay in ICU and hospital were 6 and 16 days, respectively.
+Results.
+The 138 patients included in the final data analysis had a median (range) age of 30.5 (13 - 70) years, with a male predominance of 82.6%.
+The median lengths of stay in ICU and hospital were 6 and 16 days, respectively.
 Outcomes data showed that 65.9% of patients survived until discharge from hospital.
-Of patients whose Glasgow Outcome Scale (GOS) could be determined at discharge, 52.8% were deceased, 7.9% were in a persistently vegetative state, 11.2% had severe and 13.5% moderate disability, and 14.6% had a good recovery.
+Of patients whose GCS could be determined at discharge, 52.8% were deceased, 7.9% were in a persistently vegetative state, 11.2% had severe and 13.5% moderate disability, and 14.6% had a good recovery.

-Traumatic brain injury is associated with high mortality and morbidity.
-The lack of post-hospitalisation rehabilitation and support of patients and their caregivers require urgent redress.
+Conclusion.
+TBI is associated with high mortality and morbidity.
+The lack of post-hospitalisation rehabilitation, and support for patients and their caregivers, requires urgent redress

 Full Text:PDF (99KB)